 The government Investor website describes the 401 (k) as an employer-sponsored retirement plan.
 And the purpose of this employer-sponsored 401(k) plan is to help employees save and invest for their later years.

 Employees and employers can contribute pre-tax money into the employee’s 401(k) account up to the annual limits set by law.
 Currently, the IRS has set that limit to $20,500.
 However, if you are 50 years or older, you can contribute an additional $6,500.

 The plan postpones taxes on the contributions and earnings until you, as an employee or ex-employee, withdraw the money.
 Hardship is one of several reasons that the Internal Revenue Service lists as permissible reasons to withdraw 401(k) money.

-Money can be distributed from your 401(k) if you die, retire, reach age 59 ½, become disabled or in some other way no longer work for your employer.
-You can also cash in your account if you employer ends the plan without providing a replacement plan.
-Reservists called to active duty for at least 180 days can tap their 401(k) accounts.
+Withdrawing from 401 (k) without penalty is possible.
+Usually, money can be distributed from your 401(k) if you die, retire, reach age 59 1/2, become disabled or in some other way no longer work for your employer.
+You can also cash out your account if you employer ends the plan without providing a replacement plan.
+Also, reservists called to active duty for at least 180 days can tap their 401(k) accounts.